AbdulazizAlrabiah/Storefront-Backend/README.md

 1- Run 'npm i' before building and running the application.

+2- Create a user with the name 'store_front_user'.

-2- Create a postgres database with the name 'store_front' and a test one with the name 'store_front_test'.
+3- Create a postgres database with the name 'store_front' and a test one with the name 'store_front_test'.

+4- Grant the user the right privileges.

-3- Here is a sample dotenv configurations:
+5- Here is a sample dotenv configurations:

 HOST=127.0.0.1

 DATABASE=store_front

 TEST_DATABASE=store_front_test

+USER=store_front_user

 PASSWORD=password123